International Press Association

 6. TERMINATION, CANCELLATION OR EXPIRATION OF YOUR MEMBERSHIP.

 a.
 Termination of Your Membership.
 In the event that you fail to comply with any of these Terms and Conditions or the Guidelines, IPA may immediately terminate your Membership.
 If your Membership is terminated by IPA for any reason, you will not be entitled to any refund of payments or Membership Fees, and any all IPA Press ID materials will be promptly returned to IPA.
 Expired members will be added to our Expired Members directory and should not use expired IPA Press ID, or claim they are a current member to those that grant media access, benefits or privileges to our members.
 To be removed from our Expired Members Directory members should return their Press ID to us or show proof of its destruction.

-b.
+c.
 Cancellation of Your Initial Membership.
 You may cancel your paid Membership within 3 days of payment by notifying IPA in writing providing the cancellation is requested prior to submission of your digital ID Photo and production of your press id kit.
 A full refund will be issued at that time and your membership will be cancelled.
 After the first 3 days of paid membership and once your press identification kit has been produced and or mailed, we cannot accept any cancellations or make any refunds of your membership payment.
 At your request we will remove your name and profile from our website upon written cancellation of membership.